-The local artwork on the redbrick walls is a mild distraction from the jovial yuppies, soccer moms, and metrosexuals—all of whom are among the crowd jockeying for tables in this midsize restaurant.
+The local artwork on the redbrick walls is a mild distraction from the jovial yuppies, soccer moms, arty types, and well-heeled professionals—all of whom are among the crowd jockeying for tables in this midsize restaurant.
 Elbows almost touch, but no one seems to mind.
-The constantly rotating dinner menu offers the unexpected: wild mushroom ravioli with a broth of corn, leek, and dried apricot; or curry-grilled swordfish with cucumber-fig bordelaise sauce.
+The constantly changing dinner menu offers the unexpected: wild mushroom ravioli with a broth of corn, leek, and dried apricot; or curry-grilled swordfish with cucumber-fig bordelaise sauce.
+There are even gluten-free options.
 Be sure to sample from Biscottis's decadent desserts (courtesy of "b the bakery").
 Brunch, a local favorite, is served until 3 on weekends.